Stilone/lessonJS2/README.md

-**Welcome** to my first project on GitHub!
+**Welcome** 👋 to my first project on GitHub!
 This project serves as my practice in working with Git, although it is not the first project I have worked on.
 Primarily, I learned from video tutorials and followed along with the instructor, particularly in the `index.html` and `main.js` files.
 At that time, I used the `lesson1.html` file as a means to practice working with functions and memorizing code through practical application.

 I made an effort not to modify the existing code in the project, as I wanted to preserve the initial stage and how everything looked as a memory of my progress.
 It was challenging for me, but I persevered and continued moving forward.

-**Below is a screenshot of the project:**
+**😎 Below is a screenshot of the project:**

 ![Project Screenshot](https://sun9-77.userapi.com/impg/HVN8g1VxKAL_oomu8fNDD-osy6v1Fvx0z3FMpA/Ia-UBzgGY9k.jpg?size=604x270&quality=96&sign=19e36272a742d33133b482433a9e31c0&type=album)